Indiana Dog Breeder Licensing Requirements

 Quick Summary

-Indiana requires commercial dog breeders to register with the Indiana State Board of Animal Health (BOAH).
-A commercial dog breeder is someone who keeps more than 19 unaltered female dogs that are at least 12 months old and sells dogs to brokers, pet stores, or the public.
-Fees range from $75 to $500 per year based on the number of dogs.
+Indiana requires commercial dog breeders to register with the Indiana State Board of Animal Health (BOAH) under Indiana Code 15-21.
+A commercial dog breeder is defined as someone who maintains more than 19 unaltered (sexually-intact) female dogs that are at least 12 months of age and sells dogs to brokers, pet stores, or the public.
+Registration fees range from $75 to $500 annually based on the number of breeding females, with significant changes to the law taking effect July 1, 2024.

 Annual Fee $75 to $500 (based on number of dogs)